latticexyz/skystrife-public/packages/plugins/README.md

 When you [deploy SkyStrife according to the README.md](../../README.md#initial-dev-setup), the plugin dev server is automatically started for you.
 When you edit any files in your [`dev`](./dev) folder, they will be available in your Plugin Manager.

-> NOTE: Hot realoding is not currently implemented, so you will need to manually refresh when changing your plugins.

 Plugins must implement this interface:

 ```typescript